Arsen Adamov

-Arsen Ruslanovich Adamov (Арсен Русланович Адамов; born 20 October 1999) is a Russian professional footballer who plays as a right-back for Zenit Saint Petersburg and the Russia national team.
+Arsen Ruslanovich Adamov (Арсен Русланович Адамов; born 20 October 1999) is a Russian professional footballer who plays as a right-back for Akhmat Grozny and the Russia national team.
 He is of Chechen descent.

 Club career

 Adamov was first included in the senior team of Akhmat Grozny in July 2017 for a game against Dynamo Moscow and remained on the bench in that game.

 He made his debut in the Russian Premier League for Akhmat Grozny three years later, on 22 July 2020 in a game against Krasnodar, as a starter.

 On 15 January 2021, Adamov signed with Ural Yekaterinburg.

 On 25 January 2022, Zenit St.Petersburg announced the signing of Adamov from Ural Yekaterinburg on a contract until the end of 2025–26 season.

 On 1 August 2023, Adamov joined Orenburg on loan until the end of the 2023–24 season.

 On 20 June 2024, Adamov returned on loan to Akhmat Grozny for the 2024–25 season.

+In May 2026, Adamov's contract with Zenit St.Petersburg expired, and it was not renewed.

+On 9 June 2026, Adamov returned to Akhmat Grozny and signed a three-year contract.